LMEWEEK-Stellar copper demand from Chinese solar makers seen slowing in 2023-CRU

 European imports volumes of Chinese solar cells and modules nearly doubled on an annual basis in the first seven months of 2022, according to data from the United Nations Comtrade Database.

 "We predict the (modules) exports volume may still decrease from October to November.
-In December, European installation progress may slow down, due to the arrival of the Christmas holiday and winter frozen soil."
+In December, European installation progress may slow down, due to the arrival of the Christmas holiday and winter frozen soil," Fang added.

 Meanwhile, China's wind power sector is seen consuming 145,000 tonnes of copper in 2022, 30% less than a year earlier, as a subsidy from the Chinese central government for offshore wind projects - which consume more copper than onshore mills - ended in 2021, CRU's He said.